top of page

 Recommended investment level = 2 (such as the target investment funds mentioned earlier.)

 In this section, we will describe Bernadette's use of the investment barbell framework.
 Bernadette, or Berny for short, has older children.
 She has a long-time partner, is college-educated, and has worked in the technology industry for much of her adult life.
 She is in her late 40's.
 She is starting to think about retirement but has no immediate plans.
 Berny does consider herself a financially sensible person.
 She does use robo-advisors, ETFs, and her company's 401k plans.
 She has been using the investment barbell framework as a way to guide her financial strategy.
 She periodically does a quick "health check."
-Since the pandemic began, work and life have been pretty crazy, she has been super busy adapting to the "new normal."
-This is her first opportunity to complete a health check on her financial life.
+Berny's life is dynamic plus investments tend to change, so it is good to periodically step back and confirm her financial life is in alignment.
 At the end of this article, is a model spreadsheet Berny uses for her financial health check.

 To start, she updates the input section of the spreadsheet.
 This is readily available information about her different portfolios.
 For Berny: